 Use the best dog leash to maintain control and enjoy walks with your dog

 Leashes are an absolute necessity for most dog owners to safely exercise their dog, take the pup to the vet, and maintain control in public places.
 The best dog leash for you and your dog depends on the activities you do together and the dog’s personality and size.
-Designs vary from embossable leather models to retractable dog leashes that provide extra freedom for dogs to sniff and explore.
+Designs vary from embossable leather models to retractable leashes that provide extra freedom for dogs to sniff and explore.

 The dog’s size affects the best leash thickness and length.
-Large breeds may need a heavy, long dog leash for added durability.
+Large breeds may need a heavy, long option for added durability.
 However, small toy breeds could get weighed down by a 10 -foot-long, heavy leash.
 Nylon is the most common material for leashes because it’s inexpensive, durable, and comes in various colors.
 They’re made in flat or round/rope designs.
 However, depending on the nylon’s quality, it might not be strong enough for heavy pullers or chewers.
-Dogs who can’t help but chew probably need a leather dog leash.
+Dogs who can’t help but chew probably need a leather one.
 Leather stands up to the wear and tear of a rambunctious dog who chews or pulls better than nylon, but you’ll pay a little extra.

 Some leashes have extra handles and extra clips for extra configuration options or to help you keep control when crossing the street.
-Leashes with extra D-rings or clips also offer a means to connect storage for other dog supplies like poop bags or treats.
+Options with extra D-rings or clips also offer a means to connect storage for other dog supplies like poop bags or treats.

 Give your dog extra freedom to explore with a retractable dog leash

-Retractable dog leashes offer adjustable lengths that range from 5 to 30 feet.
+Retractable leashes offer adjustable lengths that range from 5 to 30 feet.
 They have plastic housings with an ergonomic handgrip that protects the retracted nylon leash.
 Your thumb usually controls a locking mechanism that releases or stops retraction, putting easy control within your hands.